-Exclusive: U.S. grants Airbus license to sell 106 planes to Iran
+Exclusive: U.S. grants second Airbus license to sell planes to Iran

 "The licenses can be withdrawn at any moment...so long as they're not required by legislation, which is a very small number," said David Mortlock, a former White House sanctions official.

-Mortlock said such a decision would likely be seen by Iran and the world powers involved - France, Germany, Russia, Britain and China - as a violation of the deal.

-The landmark airplane deals still face major obstacles, including reluctance from major European banks to finance deals involving Iran.
+The airplane deals still face major obstacles, including reluctance from major European banks to finance deals involving Iran.

+The Airbus spokesman said that taken together, the company's two Treasury licenses cover its entire 118-plane deal with Iran, implying that there is some overlap between the two licenses.

+Some aircraft have been canceled because of delays in receiving authorizations, and officials say Iran no longer plans to take delivery of A380 superjumbos, so the final tally is likely to be closer to 100 aircraft.

-(Additional reporting by Patricia Zengerle and Emily Stephenson in Washington; editing by Grant McCool)
+Additional reporting by Patricia Zengerle, Emily Stephenson and Lesley Wroughton in Washington and Tim Hepher in Paris; editing by Grant McCool